hexagonforce/thesis-sdn-qos/README.md

 # Using the test framework
 First, generate the necessary pickle files and configuration files using `pkl_generator.sh` Then, run `run_mininet.py` and `controller.py`

+Remember to change the directories for `measure/run-ipstat.sh` and all the scripts in `scripts/custom/simulation`